Low platelet count due to chemotherapy

 • anti-inflammatory medicines

-Even small doses of these can stop normal clotting of the blood and bleeding can occur.
+Even small doses of these can stop normal clotting of the blood and cause bleeding.

-Give medicine for pain and fever only after discussion with your child's doctor.
+Only give medicine for pain and fever after talking to your child's doctor.

-Information on product labels may not be clear so check with your child's doctor.
+Information on product labels may not be clear, so if in doubt, check with your child's doctor.

 Acknowledgements